pyzoringo/Autoradiography-Timer/README.md

 VI error: LIFA time out  Valve buring b/c the program stuck in trigged states.
 Reason: may be accessing DigitalWrite.vi and DIgitalRead.vi too many time in short time.
 Try solution: creating a flag, only access DWvi when Padel status changes.
 Result: semms OK for now.
+the LPF on padel needs to be fixed.